d-khvoia/TemperatureMonitor/README.md

 # TemperatureMonitor
 A simple console Java application intended for body temperature recording.

-Data about date, time and temperature value for each measure is recorded into a file on user's desktop.
+Data about date, time and temperature value for each measure is recorded into a file.

 Default file path is the path to "Temperature.tmp" file on user's desktop.
 You can change file path during execution.